-- To simplify the search for what you want, group like with like.
+- Group like with like to simplify the search for what you want.
 Keep trousers, skirts, dresses, button-down shirts, etc. together, perhaps organized by color as well as item type.

-- Shoes and accessories should follow the same guidelines for storage.
+- Organize shoes and accessories using the same guidelines.
 Separate by season, type, and color, and give prime real estate to current and most-used items.
 Don't stick your favorite shoes on a high shelf or in a dark corner.

-- You don't need to run out and purchase an entire closet "system."
-What do you already own?
-A small bookcase is great for storing shoes and handbags, a chest of drawers can store folded tee shirts and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, scarves, or ties.
+- Get creative with storage instead of running out to purchase an entire closet "system."
+A small bookcase is great for storing shoes and handbags, a chest of drawers can hold folded tee shirts and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, scarves, or ties.

 At attractive closet will inspire you to keep it that way.
 In fact, the more often you neaten your closet, the sooner it will become a habit and the more you will enjoy the space.
 Here are some other ways to increase the charm:

-- If your hangers are a cheap hodgepodge of wire and plastic, consider investing in a quality matching set.
+- Invest in quality matching hangers if yours are a cheap hodgepodge of wire and plastic.
 Wooden suit hangers look classy and will last for years.